Use Samsung Galaxy S5 As a Pedometer to Count Your Number of Steps Using the Pedometer App vs Video Guide vs Pause the Pedometer ... and 1 more

 How accurate is the counter and where should it be placed?

 The Galaxy S5's pedometer is very accurate.
 However, if your phone was in your hand, the excess shaking as you walked could have tampered with your results.
-Your pocket is best place to keep your phone when you're using the pedometer feature.
+Your pocket is the best place to keep your phone when you're using the pedometer feature.
 However there is one caveat, the S5's pedometer can be fooled by driving in the car or other bumpy scenarios.
-I also have a fitbit and I watched while the pedometer on the S5 registered every bump while driving, as a step, while the fitbit didn't falsely register steps during the same ride.
+I also have a Fitbit and I watched while the pedometer on the S5 registered every bump while driving, as a step, while the Fitbit didn't falsely register steps during the same ride.

 Can you set the length of each step?

 My wife uses it to monitor steps and miles.
 However, the mileage it shows is too high so the length of the step is obviously too large.
 Can it be reset?